FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 To meet testing objectives, we'll focus on the Register Module (and Login Module), which has been prioritized for improvement over the next three months.

-From the point of view the testing types and tehniques we are going to use are mostly black box testing with the following test design tehniques:
+From the point of view, the testing types and techniques we are going to use are mostly black-box testing with the following test design techniques:
 <li>Boundary Value Analysis
 <li>Equivalence Partiotioning
 <li>Decision table